ARROW: Augmented Replay for RObust World models: Results

 \subsubsection{Continual learning sample efficiency}

 The last columns of \autoref{fig:atari_metrics_bars} and \autoref{fig:coinrun_metrics_bars} illustrate how quickly each method reaches a performance threshold of 85\%.
-The non-shared tasks (Atari) show dramatic task-order sensitivity as the peak performances vary widely (2.02 for default, 0.82 for reversed and 1.17 for two-cycle).
+The non-shared tasks (Atari) show dramatic task-order sensitivity as the peak performances vary widely (2.01 for default, 0.81 for reversed and 1.17 for two-cycle).

-In the default task order, DreamerV3 reaches the threshold in 5.652M frames across 4/5 seeds.
-ARROW does not reach the 2.02 threshold in any seed.
-TES-SAC also fails to reach the threshold.
-In the reversed task order, ARROW reaches the 0.82 threshold in 5.079M frames across 4/5 seeds, unmatched by both DreamerV3 and TES-SAC.
-For the two-cycle training both ARROW and DreamerV3 reach the 85\% threshold, with DreamerV3 (3.113M) being slightly more sample efficient than ARROW (3.441M).
+In the default task order, only DreamerV3 reaches the threshold (4/5 seeds); neither ARROW nor TES-SAC reaches it in any seed.
+In the reversed task order, only ARROW reaches the threshold (3/5 seeds).
+For the two-cycle training both ARROW and DreamerV3 reach the 85\% threshold, with DreamerV3 marginally more sample-efficient than ARROW.
 For detailed statistics including interquartile ranges, see Appendix \autoref{tab:atari_cl_sample_efficiency}.

 As for the tasks with shared structure, we observe greater consistency between the model-based approaches, where for each task configuration both ARROW and DreamerV3 consistently reach the threshold in all 5 seeds.
 TES-SAC fails to reach any threshold across all given CoinRun task configurations.